oturcot/docker-haproxy-letsencrypt/README.md

       - CF_EMAIL=${CF_EMAIL}
       - CF_API_KEY=${CF_API_KEY}
     volumes:
-      - /path/to/your/docker-haproxy-letsencrypt/certs:/acme.sh
+      - /absolute/path/to/docker-haproxy-letsencrypt/certs:/acme.sh
     restart: unless-stopped
 ```

 **Notes:**

-- Replace `/path/to/your/docker-haproxy-letsencrypt/` with the actual path to your project directory.
+- Replace `/absolute/path/to/docker-haproxy-letsencrypt/` with the actual absolute path to your project directory.
 - It's recommended to omit the `version` key in `docker-compose.yml` as per the latest Compose specification.

 ### 4. HAProxy Configuration